kovzol/geogebra-discovery/README.md

 GeoGebra is written by its [authors](https://www.geogebra.org/team).

 * Maintainer of GeoGebra Discovery is Zoltán Kovács <zoltan@geogebra.org>.
 * Thanks to Tomás Recio, M. Pilar Vélez, Noah Dana-Picard, Róbert Vajda, Antonio Montes, Francisco Botana, Pavel Pech, Carlos Ueno, Manuel Ladra, Pilar Paez, Celina Abar, Jonathan H. Yu, Keiichi Tsujimoto and Christopher W. Brown for their support.
+There are further people who contributed to this work (but not listed above), thanks to everyone!

 ## License